 If you’re interested in using a non-toxic tattoo ink, these are the some of the ingredients you should look for:

 - Carbon and Logwood - used to produce black tattoo ink

 - Titanium Dioxide - used to produce white ink

-- Turmeric - is an herb that produces yellow ink
+- Turmeric - herb that produces yellow ink

-- Monoazo - is a carbon-based pigment used as colouring agent for cosmetics, produces green ink
+- Monoazo - carbon-based pigment used in green ink

-- Sodium, aluminum, and copper - produces blue dye
+- Sodium, aluminium, and copper - produces blue dye

-- Naphthol - produces red ink, this pigment may still cause reactions on skin it’s still safer compared to red inks made from iron oxide or rust, cinnabar, and cadmium red.
+- Napthol - produces red ink (this pigment may cause reactions on skin, however it's still safer than red inks made from iron oxide or rust, cinnabar and cadmium red)

 - Dioxazine and Carbazole - produces purple ink

 Aside from these ingredients, non-toxic inks also include purified water, vegetable-based glycerine, and ethanol.
 We stock a huge range of high-quality non-toxic tattoo inks so you can be sure you're getting the absolute best when it comes to tattoo ink.
 One of the well known brands that produce non-toxic inks is Eternal Ink.

 It is made of organic pigments, free of animal by-products, and is not tested on animals!
 So if you’re a vegan and you are dying to get yourself tattooed, do your research and look for artists who use Eternal Ink and other vegan-friendly inks.
 Choose your artist wisely, and do not be afraid to ask questions.
 You can even ask them for a patch test.
 It’s better to be paranoid than to suffer the consequences afterwards.